What Is Plaster Made Of?

 What Are The Ingredients In Plaster?

-Clay, lime, gypsum, sand, cement, mud and even animal hair have all been used to make plaster.
+Clay, lime, gypsum, sand, cement, mud and even animal hair are all ingredients that have been used to make plaster.
 There’s no one way to make it.
 It’s been around for thousands of years and was usually made from locally sourced ingredients.
+But in modern times, it’s made from cement, sand and lime.
+If you read the ingredients on a premixed bag of plaster, those 3 ingredients and some additional additives like hardeners, color or a plasticizer are what it’s made out of.

-Most plaster made today contains the ingredients lime or gypsum, sand or cement, and water.
+• Most plasters made today contains the ingredients lime, gypsum, sand, cement and water.
 It’s very cheap and easy to make.
 Which is why it’s such a popular building material around the world.

 Pigment can be added when the product is wet to create all sorts of colors.
 White Venetian is one popular example and a very beautiful look.